techidaily/site-games-able/source/_posts/dissecting-the-implications-of-xboxs-controller-policy-limitations.md

 ## Why Has Xbox Banned “Unauthorized” Third-Party Controllers?

  If you utilize third-party Xbox controllers, you'll want to know why Xbox restricts your accessory choices.
-However, Xbox's ban only affects "unauthorized" third-party controllers, as evidenced by[the official Xbox website](https://support.xbox.com/en-US/help/errors/error-code-0x82d60002) .
+However, Xbox's ban only affects "unauthorized" third-party controllers, as evidenced by [the official Xbox website](https://support.xbox.com/en-US/help/errors/error-code-0x82d60002) .
 All third-party accessories involved in the Designed for Xbox program are unaffected.

  As for why Xbox felt the need to ban "unauthorized" third-party accessories and controllers, there are a few main factors: